luthemes/camaraderie/readme.txt

 Not Available at this time

 == Changelog ==
+Version: 2.0.4
+- Enable related items in the custom portfolio section in customizer
+- Add related items to the bottom of the portfolio
+- Minor fixes to CSS

 Version: 2.0.3
 - single-portfolio.php set sidebar to portfolio
 - page.php set sidebar to secondary